It has been said that, "You don't get what you deserve, you get what you negotiate" and licensing NetSuite is no exception!

 - How much does NetSuite E-commerce cost?

 *Bookmark this page and use the links below to jump around as you continue to explore NetSuite pricing & licensing information.
-Oracle NetSuite does not allow partners to publicly publish NetSuite pricing information.
-To get the latest NetSuite licensing info you must click on the blue calculator to get your NetSuite price!
+NetSuite does not allow partners to publish detailed NetSuite pricing information.
+To get the highly detailed NetSuite pricing info you must click on the blue calculator or interact with our NetSuite Pricing Bot (bottom right) to configure your NetSuite price!

 Table of Contents